Best Albums of 2014

-Some of the best albums of the year have come from country’s most popular hitmakers, including Dierks Bentley and everyone’s favorite outlaw, Eric Church.
-David Nail has released a strong contender with ‘I’m A Fire’ and Lady Antebellum provided some softer tones.
+Some of the best country albums of 2014 have come from country’s most popular hitmakers, including Dierks Bentley and everyone’s favorite outlaw, Eric Church.
+David Nail has released a strong contender with ‘I’m a Fire,’ while Lady Antebellum provided some softer tones.

 The Best Albums of 2014 list is compiled using sales data, Taste of Country staff opinions and reader input.
 Check back monthly to see how your favorite albums are faring.